MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-sales-pipeline.md

 ---
-title: "Troubleshooting sales pipeline phases (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Troubleshooting the Sales Pipeline chart and its phases (Dynamics 365 Sales) | MicrosoftDocs"
 description: "Follow the instructions in this article to troubleshoot issues you might face while working with the sales pipeline chart or its phases in Dynamics 365 Sales." ms.date: 03/24/2020 ms.service: